Muskanjha-20/Instagram_clone/README.md

-# insta_app
+# insta_app_clone

-A new Flutter project.
+A new Flutter project using Dart Flutter

 ## Getting Started